March 31, 2022

 Creamy Spinach and Artichoke Pasta

-Key Ingredients in this pasta
+Key Ingredients in this pasta with spinach and artichokes

 Artichoke Hearts: We’re using canned artichoke hearts in brine, but you can use then canned in water, or even in olive oil in a jar (fresh works too, just be sure they are cooked before hand!).